btzy/nativefiledialog-extended/README.md

 # Credit #

-Bernard Teo (me) for everything that was modified from Michael Labbe's Native File Dialog ([mlabbe/nativefiledialog](https://github.com/mlabbe/nativefiledialog)).
+Bernard Teo (me) for everything that was modified from Michael Labbe's [Native File Dialog](https://github.com/mlabbe/nativefiledialog)).

 [Michael Labbe](https://github.com/mlabbe) for his awesome Native File Dialog library, and other contributors to that library.